-Mirrors don’t only add a decorative accent to homes, offices, restaurants, hotels, etc., they can also be used for enhanced daylighting, with mirrors reflecting and diffusing natural light in a myriad of ways.
+Mirrors don’t just add a decorative accent to homes, offices, restaurants, and hotels.
+They can also be used for enhanced daylighting, with mirrors reflecting and diffusing natural light in a myriad of ways.

-Under current energy codes and standards, daylight optimization is transitioning from a practice encouraged by energy programs to one required by energy codes and standards.
-The value proposition for daylight harvesting is fairly simple: as daylight levels increase in a space, electric light levels can automatically decrease to maintain a target task-light level and save energy
+Under current energy codes and standards, daylight optimization is transitioning from a nice-to-have feature to an absolute requirement.
+The value proposition for daylight optimization is fairly simple: as daylight levels increase in a space, electric light levels can automatically decrease to maintain a target light levels and save energy.

 Here are some examples of how to increase natural sunlight with mirrors: